“Misty Meadows? You’ve got to be kidding me.”

 But by the time Alice came in, he was gone.

-“There was a man standing there.”
+“A man was standing there.”

 Alice frowned, “It’s a new place, don’t worry yourself.
 Get some sleep.”
 She closed the curtains and walked out.

 The next morning Kane had a shower before Alice dropped her at school.

 Kane went to her first class, the teacher introduced her to the class, there was a girl who gave her dirty looks, then again, the whole class was giving her dirty looks, it was probably her attire which consisted of ripped black jeans, black combat boots and a black tank top with a red and black plaid shirt hanging loosely over it.

 She made it to lunchtime without punching anyone, which she thought was a pretty big achievement.

 Taking a seat at an empty table, she thought she had found some peace.